wcko87/beatoraja-english-guide/Home.md

 Not being on the correct locale can cause some issues in beatoraja.
 Most of the time, if you are experiencing crashes in beatoraja, it is due to a locale issue.
 Thankfully, there is an easy fix for all these crashes.

 The problems locale issues will cause:
-- On skins like LITONE5 which have option names in Japanese, these option names will not save.
+- On skins like ModernChic or LITONE5 which have option names in Japanese, these option names will not save.
 When beatoraja is closed, the skin-specific settings will be reset.
 - On skins like LITONE5 which have folder names in Japanese, beatoraja might not be able to access resources inside those folders, and this can cause beatoraja to crash.
-- If you load a bms with file or folder names in Japanese characters, certain parts of the bms may not load properly.
+- If you load a bms with file or folder names containing Japanese characters or garbled characters, certain parts of the bms may not load properly.
 Playing the bms twice in a row may cause beatoraja to crash.

 ### Fixing locale issues